AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/errors/retry.md

 ## Workarounds to the Retry error handling directive

 Adobe Workfront Fusion currently does not offer the Retry error handling directive, though two workarounds can be employed to mimic its functionality.
-For more information, see [Directives for error handling](../../workfront-fusion/errors/directives-for-error-handling.md).
+For more information, see [Directives for error handling in Adobe Workfront Fusion](../../workfront-fusion/errors/directives-for-error-handling.md).

 ### Use the Break directive

-1. In the [Scenario settings panel](../../workfront-fusion/scenarios/scenario-settings-panel.md), enable the **Allow storing of Incomplete Executions** option.
+1. In the [The scenario settings panel in Adobe Workfront Fusion](../../workfront-fusion/scenarios/scenario-settings-panel.md), enable the **Allow storing of Incomplete Executions** option.

-1. Attach an error handler route to the module, as described in [Error handling](../../workfront-fusion/errors/error-handling.md).
+1. Attach an error handler route to the module, as described in [Error handling in Adobe Workfront Fusion](../../workfront-fusion/errors/error-handling.md).
-1. Link the Break directive to the error handler route (see [Directives for error handling](../../workfront-fusion/errors/directives-for-error-handling.md)) and configure it.
+1. Link the Break directive to the error handler route (see [Directives for error handling in Adobe Workfront Fusion](../../workfront-fusion/errors/directives-for-error-handling.md)) and configure it.

    ![](assets/break-directive-350x241.png)

 #### Drawbacks

 * The minimum retry interval is one minute.
-* If the module is processing multiple bundles and the processing of a bundle fails, the partial execution (only the bundle that caused the error) is moved to the [View and resolve incomplete executions](../../workfront-fusion/scenarios/view-and-resolve-incomplete-executions.md) folder and scheduled for retries according to the Break directive settings.
+* If the module is processing multiple bundles and the processing of a bundle fails, the partial execution (only the bundle that caused the error) is moved to the [View and resolve incomplete executions in Adobe Workfront Fusion](../../workfront-fusion/scenarios/view-and-resolve-incomplete-executions.md) folder and scheduled for retries according to the Break directive settings.
 However, the current execution continues and the module continues to process the subsequent bundles.
 At least you can enable the "Sequential processing" option in the Scenario settings to prevent the scenario from executing again until the execution stored in the the Incomplete executions folder has been successfully resolved.

 ### Use the Repeater module

 1. Employ the **Repeater** module and set its Repeats field to the maximum number of attempts.
 1. Link the potentially failing module to the **Repeater** module.
-1. Attach an error handler route to this module (see [Error handling](../../workfront-fusion/errors/error-handling.md)).
+1. Attach an error handler route to this module (see [Error handling in Adobe Workfront Fusion](../../workfront-fusion/errors/error-handling.md)).
 1. Link the **Tools > Sleep** module to the error handler route and set its **Delay** field to the number of seconds between the attempts.

-1. Link the **Ignore** directive after the **Tools > Sleep** module (see [Directives for error handling](../../workfront-fusion/errors/directives-for-error-handling.md)).
+1. Link the **Ignore** directive after the **Tools > Sleep** module (see [Directives for error handling in Adobe Workfront Fusion](../../workfront-fusion/errors/directives-for-error-handling.md)).

 1. Link the **Tools > Set variable** module after the the potentially failing module and configure it to store the module's result in a variable named, for example,